zowe/docs-site/docs/user-guide/cli-using-creating-profiles.md

 ```
 ## Accessing LPARs that contain services that do not share the same credentials

-In the following configuration, nested profiles use the credentials from different service profiles to access services directly on multiple LPARs.
+In the following configuration, nested profiles use the credentials from service profiles in different LPARs to access services directly on multiple LPARs. **[correct????]**

 ```
 {